gbingol/macroland/readme.md

 ## MacroLand

-MacroLand is an extensible and configurable environment to host your Python scripts.
+MacroLand is an extensible and configurable environment for Python scripts.
-It is designed by Gokhan Bingol, PhD (gbingol@hotmail.com).

 ## License
 MacroLand is licensed under the GNU General Public License (GPL) Version 3.

 &nbsp;